theupdateframework/taps/candidate-fulcio-tap.md

 * Verify the signature on the certificate to ensure that the signature chains up to the trusted Fulcio root.
 * Verify the signature on the TUF metadata using the key from the Fulcio certificate.
-* Verify the SET to ensure that the certificate was included in the Rekor transparency log.
+* Verify the SET to ensure that the signature was signed during certificate validity

 Periodically the repository SHOULD perform online verification of all Rekor uses.
 Online clients MAY additionally perform online verification.
 This process is described in the auditors section below.